Nate Schierholtz: Professional career

-San Francisco Giants

-Minor leagues
+Draft and minor leagues

 Schierholtz was drafted by the San Francisco Giants in the second round (63rd overall) of the 2003 Major League Baseball (MLB) Draft.
 He began his minor league career that year as a third baseman with the rookie Arizona League Giants, batting .400 in 11 games before getting promoted to the Single-A short season Salem-Keizer Volcanoes of the Northwest League.
 In 35 games for Salem-Keizer, he hit .306 with 38 hits, three home runs, and 29 runs batted in (RBI).
 He began the 2004 season with the Single-A Hagerstown Suns of the South Atlantic League, earning All-star game honors for that league.
 He batted .296 with 53 RBI in 58 games and was leading the league in home runs (15) and extra-base hits (37) before getting promoted to the Single-A advanced San Jose Giants of the California League.
 At San Jose, though still receiving significant playing time as a third baseman, he began to play the outfield as well.
 In 62 games with San Jose, he batted .295 with three home runs and 31 RBI.
 He was second on the team with nine triples after not hitting any with Hagerstown.
 He was third among Giants' prospects with 18 home runs and ranked second with 84 RBI in 2004.

 In 2005, Schierholtz remained at San Jose, where he became an everyday right fielder.
 Over 128 games, he batted .319 (fifth in the California League) with 160 hits (tied with Chris Lubanski, Seth Smith, and Clay Timpner for fifth), 37 doubles (tied with Danny Putnam for eighth), eight triples (tied with Wladimir Balentien, Danny Richar, and Joe Gaetti for third behind Timpner's 12 and Anthony Webster's 11), 15 home runs, and 86 RBI.
 He batted .333 in the playoffs, helping San Jose win the California League championship.

 Schierholtz moved up to the Double-A Connecticut Defenders of the Eastern League in 2006.
 In 125 games, he batted .270 with 127 hits, 14 home runs, and 54 RBI.
 He led the Defenders in most major batting categories and finished sixth in the Eastern League with seven triples.
 Entering the 2007 season, Schierholtz was ranked the eighth-best prospect in the Giants' organization by Baseball America.
 That year, he was assigned to the Triple-A Fresno Grizzlies of the Pacific Coast League.
 He spent most of the season with them.
 In 109 games, he had 137 hits, 31 doubles, 16 home runs, and 68 RBI.
 He finished third in the league in batting average (.333, behind Geovany Soto's .353 and Delwyn Young's .337) and triples (seven, tied with Scott Seabol behind Reggie Abercrombie's and Jeff Salazar's nine).

+Giants' manager Bruce Bochy considered calling up Schierholtz in May 2007 when Dave Roberts started suffering elbow problems, but an injury to Schierholtz prevented that.